bharatreddy/bharatreddy.github.io/_posts/2014-10-01-algo-qstns.md

 Note that there is a high possibility that some of the solutions are incorrect or may simply not be best solutions.
 Treat these as a set of practice questions and don't rely on the solutions.
 I'll be glad to fix any bugs you may find or take in suggestions.

-Download the notebooks by [visiting the project on GitHub](https://github.com/bharatreddy/giraffe/tree/master/alg).

 ## Topics
 - [Part1 - Recursion](http://nbviewer.ipython.org/github/bharatreddy/giraffe/blob/master/alg/Part1-Recursion.ipynb)